 He was made a Bishop in 957CE and then elected as Archbishop of Canterbury in 959CE.
 He brought a peace in England which had not been known for years and served to unify the population’s loyalty to the king.

 History paints Dunstan as a formidable man of the church.
 He was also known as a creative genius, progressive educator and spiritual leader.
-He was also renowned for his skills with metals and is today the Patron Saint of Silversmiths.
+Also being renowned for his skills with metals and is today the Patron Saint of Silversmiths.